lostab/hulu/README.md

-# hulu
 A simple framework based on Django.

+~   required

-Required Python & Django & PIL.
+    Python & Django & PIL.

+~   runing

-Runing on VPS or Heroku.
+    Such as VPS or Heroku.